bilalrazamoon/user-login-register/README.md

 ##REST API

+    POST /register - register a new user
+    POST /login - return a user id and message
-    GET /posts - return a list of posts and associated metadata POST /posts - create a new post
+    GET /users - return a list of users
-    GET /posts/:id - return an individual post with associated comments PUT /posts/:id - update an post by id and return an individual post DELETE /posts/:id - delete an psot by id and return deleted message PUT /posts/:id/upvote - upvote a post, notice we use the post ID in the URL POST /posts/:id/comments - add a new comment to a post by ID PUT /posts/:id/comments/:id/upvote - upvote a comment
+    GET /users/:id - return an individual user
+    PUT /posts/:id - update an an individual user and return updated data DELETE /posts/:id - delete an individual and return deleted message POST /passwordReset - reset password and return setted password